 The Tobacco Act restricts the sale and marketing of tobacco substitutes such as nicotine pouches.
 For example, in the course of trade activity, they may not be sold or otherwise supplied to a person under the age of 18 (section 53, subsection 2), they may not be marketed (section 68), nor may they or their trademarks be displayed in retail sale (section 71, subsection 1).
 The Tobacco Act does not however lay down the characteristics of tobacco substitutes, such as how much nicotine or other ingredients may be included in a tobacco substitute.
 Furthermore, manufacturers or importers of tobacco substitutes are not required to notify the National Supervisory Authority for Welfare and Health (hereinafter Valvira) that the product has been placed on the market.
 Unlike the retail sale of tobacco products and nicotine-containing liquids, the retail sale of tobacco substitutes does not require a retail licence.
-The Tobacco Act does not require warnings on the health hazards of products on unit packets of tobacco substitutes either, and the presentation of unit packets for tobacco substitutes is not harmonised by law.
+The Tobacco Act does not require warnings on the health hazards of products on unit packets of tobacco substitutes is not harmonised by law.
 Tobacco substitutes may be imported without restriction.